 YOU NEED A WEBSITE BECAUSE YOUR COMPETITORS HAVE ONE

 Normally, we tell you not to worry about what your colleagues and competitors are doing, and run your own race.
-However, when it comes to being found online, if you don’t have a website, you’re missing out on enquiries which your competitors who do have websites ARE getting.
+However, when it comes to being found online, if you don’t have a website, you’re missing out on enquiries.
+And, your competitors who do have websites ARE getting enquiries.

-It’s important that you build your own unique website, reflecting your brand and with copy which is relevant to your products, services and location.
+It’s important that you build your own unique website, reflecting your brand.
+Use copy which is relevant to your products, services and location.
 If you want a piece of the competitive marketplace, you need to exist in the relevant spaces.
 Be accessible to search engines.

 A quick note on “Passing Off”..

 DO NOT COPY the content of another business’s website.
 Do not copy their text or images.
 And do not use their business names in your SEO or keywords in the hope of drawing their audience to you.
 This is, at minimum, unethical, and in many regions, illegal, known as Passing Off.
 If you hire someone to build your website or help with SEO, relay these ethical standards to them also.
 “My web guy did it” isn’t an excuse.

 Building a website is a massive opportunity to put your brand out there.
 Unlike the limited customisation on social media interfaces, websites offer a broad amount of creative flexibility.
 You can be as minimal or as outlandish as suits your brand’s persona.
 Use your website to reflect your brand’s voice through your written word and videos.
 Express your brand identity through the site’s visual elements of colour palette, iconography, graphics, logo, typography and more.

 First impressions are everything.
 Your website can show who you are as a brand in the first few seconds.
 It’s is a powerful tool in attracting the right clients.